Six Facets of Understanding

 Have perspective

-At this level, students can identify a variety of and insightful points of view.
+At this level, students can identify a variety of critical and insightful points of view.
 They are able to see and hear viewpoints through critical eyes and ears, and understand something from more than their own perspective.
 They are also able to see the big picture.

 Empathize